atablash/salgo/README.md

 		* [Hash_Table](doc/HASH-TABLE.md) - a replacement for `std::map` and `std::set`
 		* [List](doc/LIST.md) - a replacement for `std::list`
 	* Data Structures
-		* Union_Find - TODO, but see tests
+		* Union_Find - documentation TODO, but see tests
-		* Graph - TODO, but see tests
+		* Graph - documentation TODO, but see tests
-		* Rooted_Forest - TODO, but see tests
+		* N_Ary_Forest - documentation TODO, but see tests
 	* 3D
-		* TODO
+		* documentation TODO, but see tests
 	* Allocators
 		* [Array_Allocator](doc/VECTOR-ALLOCATOR.md) - the default Salgo allocator
 		* [Random_Allocator](doc/RANDOM-ALLOCATOR.md)